-10.102.1150K PUBLIC LIBRARY FACILITIES STANDARDS (1) General essential standards for public libraries are as follows:

-(a) The board and the director evaluate the library building every three years to determine adequate space needs-;
+- 10.102.1150K PUBLIC LIBRARY FACILITIES STANDARDS (1) General essential standards for public libraries are as follows: - (a) The board and the director evaluate the library building every three years to determine adequate space needs.

-(b) The board and the director identify and attempt to address any identified facility shortcomings in a building plan.

-(c) The library facility is safe for the public and staff-; and

-(a) The library has an exterior sign visible from the nearest roadway that identifies it as the library- $\frac{1}{2}$

-- (b) The library has a public meeting area available.; and - (c) remains the same. - (3) General excellent standards for public libraries are as follows: - (a) The library has adequate, well-lit parking-; and - (b) remains the same.
+- (b) The board and the director identify and attempt to address any identified facility shortcomings in a building plan-: - (c) The library facility is safe for the public and staff.; and - (d) remains the same. - (2) General enhanced standards for public libraries are as follows: - (a) The library has an exterior sign visible from the nearest roadway that identifies it as the library.; - (b) The library has a public meeting area available-; and - (c) remains the same. - (3) General excellent standards for public libraries are as follows: - (a) The library has adequate, well-lit parking-; and - (b) remains the same.